nikitasavaliya87/Data-Science-Course/README.md

 # Session-25

 This session introduces the Seaborn Library, a powerful tool for creating visually appealing and informative statistical graphics.
-Through a combination of lectures, hands-on exercises, and projects, students will gain proficiency in using Seaborn to explore and visualize various types of data.

 ## Contents

 ### **[Relational Plots](#session_25_seaborn.ipynb)**